-In the first half of the fiscal year ended March 31, 2021, the Company had previously assumed that the impact of COVID-19 would last at least throughout the entire fiscal year.
+In the fiscal year ended March 31, 2021, the Company had previously assumed that the impact of COVID-19 would last at least throughout the entire fiscal year ended March, 2021.
 However, the business environment surrounding the Company continues to be unpredictable.
-Based on currently available information and in light of current conditions, the Company has revised its assumptions used for the preparation of its consolidated financial statements for the fiscal year ended March 31, 2021, making accounting estimates that the impact of COVID-19 will continue at least throughout the fiscal year ending March 31, 2022.
+Based on currently available information and in light of current conditions, the Company has revised its assumptions used for the preparation of its consolidated financial statements for the fiscal year ended March 31, 2022, making accounting estimates that the impact of COVID-19 will continue at least throughout the fiscal year ending March 31, 2023.
 This change on the consolidated financial statements for the fiscal year under review was immaterial.
 However, if future circumstances change and it becomes necessary to revise these judgments, it is possible that there could be a significant impact on the consolidated financial results for subsequent fiscal years.

-- i .
+i.
 Estimates of useful lives and residual values of property, plant and equipment, intangible assets and right-of-use assets Property, plant and equipment is depreciated primarily using the straight-line method, based on the estimated useful life that reflects the period in which the asset's future economic benefits are expected to be consumed.
 The depreciation charge for the period could increase if an item of property, plant and equipment becomes obsolete or repurposed in the future and the estimated useful life becomes shorter.

 Intangible asset with a finite useful life is amortized on a straight-line basis in principle to reflect the pattern in which the asset's future economic benefits are expected to be consumed by the Group.
 Estimated useful life of the customer relationships acquired in a business combination is determined based on the cancellation rate.
 The intangible assets related to the customer relationships are amortized over the useful life.
-Should actual sales volumes fail to meet initial projected volumes due to changes in the business environment etc., or should actual useful life in the future be less than - The content related to estimates of useful lives and residual values of property, plant and equipment, intangible assets and right-of-use assets are described in "3.
+Should actual sales volumes fail to meet initial projected volumes due to changes in the business environment etc., or should actual useful life in the future be less than the original estimate, there is a risk that amortization expenses for the reporting period may increase.
+The content related to estimates of useful lives and residual values of property, plant and equipment, intangible assets and right-of-use assets are described in "3.
 Significant accounting policies (5) Property, plant & equipment, (7) Intangible asset and (8) Leases"